colehdlr/colehdlr/README.md

 # Hi there 👋

-My name is Cole and I'm a SDE degree apprentice with [QMUL](https://www.qmul.ac.uk/) and Amazon.
+My name is Cole and I'm an SDE degree apprentice with [QMUL](https://www.qmul.ac.uk/) and Amazon.

 Some of the projects I've worked on: